Commando (1985 film): Filming

 Principal photography began on April 22, 1985, and wrapped on June 6, 1985, after 45 days of filming.
 The film was shot on location in California.
 San Nicolas Island off the coast of Santa Barbara, to which Matrix flies to rescue his daughter, was filmed on the Pacific coast at San Simeon.
-The barracks that are "attacked" are actually beach properties belonging to the Hearst Castle Estate.
+The barracks that are "attacked" are actually beach properties belonging to the Hearst Castle estate.
 The log cabin scenes, where Jenny is abducted, were filmed at Mt.
 Baldy.
 The house that Matrix storms at the film's climax was actually the former main residence of the Harold Lloyd Estate in the Benedict Canyon district of Beverly Hills.
-The car chase scene between Sully and Matrix starts on Ventura Blvd and moves into the hills on Benedict Canyon.
-The Sherman Oaks Galleria, in Sherman Oaks, California, served as the film's shopping mall location, and was used for six days after 9pm, after stores closed.
-The film was originally set to cost $8 million, but it went overbudget and cost $10 million once filming ended.
+The car chase scene between Sully and Matrix starts on Ventura Boulevard and moves into the hills on Benedict Canyon.
+The Sherman Oaks Galleria, in Sherman Oaks, California, served as the film's shopping mall location, and was used for six days after 9 p.m., when stores were closed.
+The film was originally set to cost $8 million, but it went over budget and cost $10 million once filming ended.